Everything Goes

 Hyperion

-Written by Marilyn Singer.
-Aliens crash-land and Larry the Liar has to convince his neighbors what he's seen.
-To be published March 2012.
+Aliens crash-land and Larry the Liar has to convince his neighbors what he’s seen.

 I'm a T. Rex